dtbuchholz/demo-textile-http-api/README.md

-# Basin Go API Example
+# Textile HTTP API + Go Example

-This is a simple example of how to use the Basin Go API.
-It shows you how to create a new project, create a new task, and create a new comment on that task.
+> Example of how to use the Textile HTTP API in Go, including signing files before writing them to a vault

 ## Usage